When to plant Alliums in Atchison County, MO

 Atchison County, Missouri is in USDA Hardiness Zone 5b.
 The average last spring frost is April 22 and first fall frost is October 13.

-Atchison County County sits in USDA Zone 5b.
+Atchison County sits in USDA Zone 5b.
 Alliums grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Alliums grow in Atchison County County's climate?
+Can Alliums grow in Atchison County's climate?

 Your Atchison County Garden Planner — Free